bsurc/docs/docs/conda.md

 ## Using a conda environment with Open OnDemand

 [Open OnDemand](https://openondemand.org/) is a tool which provides users with a graphical interface to the cluster.
-Currently Open OnDemand is only available for R2: [https://r2-gui.boisestate.edu](https://r2-gui.boisestate.edu)
+Currently Open OnDemand is available for Borah, [https://borah-ondemand.boisestate.edu](https://borah-ondemand.boisestate.edu), and R2, [https://r2-gui.boisestate.edu](https://r2-gui.boisestate.edu).

 In order to use your conda environment in a Jupyter Notebook through Open OnDemand, you'll need to install some additional packages.
 *With the conda environment you want to use activated*, install `ipykernel`: